 Tempe is the first city in the Valley to process its own compost and return it to the community, saving money on disposal costs while conserving valuable landfill space.
 Most importantly, it closes the recycling loop by putting green waste back where it belongs – in city parks, golf courses, community gardens and schools.

-Free compost pickups available 24/7 at Tempe’s compost yard - located at 55 North Rio Road (near the intersection of Rio Salado Parkway and Hardy Drive).
+TEMPE RESIDENTS ONLY: Free compost is available 24/7 just outside of Tempe’s compost yard - located at 55 North Rio Road (near the intersection of Rio Salado Parkway and Hardy Drive).
 Please bring your own buckets and shovels.

 Green organics drop-offs and compost pick-ups: new hours